 Creating a university satellite in the iconic One Canada Square building.

-As per other management schools (including the University of Warwick, which has taken occupation in the Shard), the School of Management is incredibly ambitious and competitive.
-With this new location came the opportunity to express a more distinct identity – an important step in establishing its global profile and attracting the best academic and business talent – and so we worked closely with brand consultants Studio Blackburn throughout the design process.
+With this new location came the opportunity to express a more distinct identity – an important step in establishing the School’s global profile and attracting the best academic talent – and so we worked closely with brand consultants Studio Blackburn throughout the design process.

-The school feels a particular synergy with the wider Canary Wharf community – its business focus providing an inspiration and opportunity for students to engage with the corporate world during their education.
-Moreover, the floor above the new UCL School of Management is a designated small business accelerator, set up by the Canary Wharf Group to support start-up enterprises.
+The School feels a particular synergy with the Canary Wharf community – its business focus providing an inspiration and opportunity for students to engage with the corporate world.
 With this is mind, we needed to create a space where business meets academia – breaking down corporate norms to provide a stimulating learning environment.
-The School’s Director, Bert De Reyck, drew up a bespoke brief and we worked closely with his team and UCL’s estates department to establish their priorities and expectations.
+The School’s Director, Bert De Reyck, drew up a wish list and we worked closely with his team and UCL’s estates department to establish their priorities and expectations.

-Each village is allocated to a particular teaching or research group, and those with commonalities are located next to each other with further shared breakout spaces.
-The circulation between the villages is key – it is as much a social space as a route connecting the villages.
+The circulation between villages is key – it is as much a social space as a route connecting them.
 We wanted to encourage interaction at every opportunity to create a truly convivial environment, which manifested itself through a deliberate breaking of the geometry to create a number of incidental and informal spaces.

-A hub space welcomes students on arrival from the lifts and features an informal area of seating to create a meeting place away from the villages.
+A hub space welcomes students on arrival and features informal seating to create a meeting place away from the villages.
 Two ‘Harvard-style’ lecture theatres sit either side of this and their intimate semi-circular format and tiered seating encourages interaction and discussion.
-Breakout niches are also integrated into the window bays at the rear of the seating to allow smaller group working.
+Breakout niches are also integrated into the window bays at the rear to allow smaller group working.
 Throughout, materials, colour and texture have been used to clearly define space and to a level of sophistication that reflects the School’s aspirations.